Sorry, you need to enable JavaScript to visit this website.

 The programmes are publicly funded.

-Each year, the political parties negotiate a financial framework of a four-year period (The political agreement on the implementation of the reserve for measures within the social, health, and employment sector (Aftale om udmøntning af reserven til foranstaltninger på social, - sundheds og arbejdsmarkedsområdet) that allocates money for projects and initiatives benefitting vulnerable groups, including vulnerable young people.
+Each year, the political parties negotiate a financial framework of a four-year period.
+The political agreement on the implementation of the reserve for measures within the social, health, and employment sectors (Aftale om udmøntning af reserven til foranstaltninger på social, - sundheds og arbejdsmarkedsområdet) that allocate money for projects and initiatives benefitting vulnerable groups, including vulnerable young people.

-The Ministry of Social Affairs, Housing and Senior Citizens, The Ministry of the Interior and Health, the Ministry of Employment, and the Ministry of Immigration and Integration are responsible authorities for the financial framework
+The Ministry of Social Affairs, Housing and Senior Citizens, The Ministry of the Interior and Health, the Ministry of Employment, and the Ministry of Immigration and Integration are the authorities responsible for the financial framework.

 Quality assurance

-There is no national system of quality assurance of inclusive programmes.
+There is no national system of quality assurance for inclusive programmes.
 Instead, funds, ministries, associations, and municipalities have their own quality criteria depending on the type of funding they provide.